 What’s Included in LLC Membership Certificates?

-LLC membership certificates include the following information:
+When issuing LLC membership certificates, they must include the following information:

-- The effective date of this certificate.
-This is usually the day that the document is signed or written.
+- The effective date of this certificate: This is usually the day that the document is signed or written.

-- Signature lines for all members of the Limited Liability Company.
-Make sure to get everyone's signature on this document.
+- Signature lines for all members of the Limited Liability Company: Make sure to get everyone's signature on this document.

-Writing Membership Certificates
+Writing an LLC Membership Certificate

 - Next, fill out the template and have all other members sign it.